-Christian Bonner hosting the AOCNW luncheon
+Christian Bonner stands at a lectern while hosting the AOCNW luncheon

 What does engagement from one of the largest alumni networks in the world look like?
 It might resemble something like the first-ever Alumni of Color Network Weekend at Fisher College of Business.